 If you suspect you have high blood pressure, or your primary care doctor has diagnosed you with high blood pressure—also known as hypertension—you may be wondering if you’re at risk of developing peripheral artery disease (PAD).

-For advanced diagnosis and treatment, make an appointment with one of our board-certified vascular doctors at USA Vascular Centers.
+For advanced diagnosis and treatment, make an appointment with one of our trusted vascular doctors at USA Vascular Centers.
 Your USA Vascular Centers care team can expertly guide you through diagnosing and treating PAD following a hypertension diagnosis.

 What is Hypertension?